-Are you ready to plan your 2022 fall road trips yet?
-I suggest taking a road trip to the Ozarks to see the Arkansas fall foliage.
+Are you ready to plan your 2024 fall road trip?
+I suggest a road trip to the Ozarks to see the Arkansas fall foliage.

-Fall colors begin to appear in the Ozarks and other northern sections of the state by the second week in October and continue slowly toward the southern part of the state.
+Fall colors start to appear in the state’s Ozarks and other northern sections by the second week of October and then slowly spread toward the southern part.

-The Ozark Mountains cover much of the southern half of Missouri and Northern Arkansas which makes it one of the Midwest’s most beautiful and overlooked places and the fall foliage in the Ozarks is absolutely stunning!
+The Ozark Mountains cover much of the southern half of Missouri and Northern Arkansas, which makes it one of the Midwest’s most beautiful and overlooked places, and the fall foliage in the Ozarks is stunning!

-Every autumn, nature paints the mountains and valleys with gorgeous hues of gold, red, and orange.
-Many of Arkansas’s visitors travel here for special fall vacations to catch a glimpse (and take some incredible instagrammable photos) of the season.
+Many of Arkansas’s visitors travel here for special fall vacations to catch a glimpse (and take some incredible Instagrammable photos) of the season.

 - Where is the fall foliage in Arkansas